Skip to content

 Plugin Development Recommendations

-1. Follow Naming Conventions: Use clear, descriptive plugin names
+1. Follow naming conventions: Use clear, descriptive plugin names (kebab-case, no spaces)

-5. Thorough Testing: Test plugins in local marketplace before publishing
+5. Thorough testing: Test plugins locally with --plugin-dir before publishing

 Security Considerations